jbwilhite/the-challenge-downloader/README.md

 Depends on `youtube-dl` and `ffmpeg`

 Episode urls are stored in a `list.txt` in each season's folder.
-Lines can be skipped by prefixing a `#`.

 To download a season:
 ``` bash